fastoch/Nest-Full-Course/TUTO.md

 ### GET requests

-First, we can send a GET request at localhost:3000/users/ to get the list of all users.
+First, we can send a GET request to localhost:3000/users/ to get the list of all users.
 Our 5 users have been added through the `users` private property inside our `UsersService` class.

-Then, we can try and get the user with an id of '2' via a GET request at localhost:3000/users/2.
+Then, we can try and get the user with an id of '2' via a GET request to localhost:3000/users/2.

 ### POST requests